Preschool Activities with Easy Setups

 for information on cookies and affiliates

-Use these simple ideas to help support child-led play with hands-on exploration and discovery.
+These invitations to play inspire hands-on exploration and discovery.

 Easy preschool activities